MicrosoftDocs/powerbi-docs/powerbi-docs/service-whats-new.md

 * Webtrends helps companies make sense of their customer data to drive digital marketing success.
 Users have the ability to observe, analyze and deliver insights on the visitor journey across web, social, mobile and SharePoint channels.
 With the release of [the Webtrends content pack](http://blogs.msdn.com/b/powerbi/archive/2015/09/01/visualize-and-explore-your-webtrends-data-in-power-bi.aspx), users will now have the ability to use Power BI to monitor, analyze, and visualize their Webtrends analytics data.
 The Webtrends content pack for Power BI [help page](service-connect-to-webtrends.md) has more information.
 * Getting started with Q&A is even simpler.
 The moment you put your cursor inside the Q&A text box, we instantly display a list of questions and key metrics that are relevant to your data.
 In the drop down, by default, you will see the questions for tiles already pinned to the dashboard as well as an entry for each table you have in your dataset.
 * The dynamic canvas size we display by default renders all our report items with optimal dimensions for the browser window size.
-If you want to lock in the aspect ratio, or want to fit your report in a different way, we now support another three options for you:Fit to Page, Fit to Width, and Actual Size.
+If you want to lock in the aspect ratio, or want to fit your report in a different way, we now support another three options for you: Fit to Page, Fit to Width, and Actual Size.
 * We also Increased the limit on the number of datasets and reports you can have.
 You can now have up to 200 datasets and 200 reports for each dataset in your Power BI account.

 **August 18, 2015**